 This is as much about the art of listening as the skill of questioning...

 Sometimes a title can be a bit misleading and here is a great example.
-Don't get me wrong, this is in no way a criticism of the book...but really when I walked away and it was all absorbed I realised that the question is just the external manifestation of the leadership skill of listening, but really listening, and then looking to better understand.
+Don't get me wrong, this is in no way a criticism of the book...but really when I walked away and it was all absorbed I realized that the question is just the external manifestation of the leadership skill of listening, but really listening, and then looking to better understand.

 The book has as much to do with mentoring, creative thinking, inspirational leadership and thinking outside the square as it does with questioning.
 Perhaps the real gem from Paul Cherry is that that the question needs to be appropriately matched to the information received.
 Removing the closed ended questions, finding the crack that seems to open up the root cause and knowing when the band aid has been plastered over the wound in the hope that it hides the sores of the issues.